Extended Producer Responsibility for Textiles

 Frequently asked questions

 The EPR for Textiles Decree applies to producers and importers who professionally release consumer clothing, work & corporate wear, bed-, table-, and household linen on the Dutch market.
 This also applies to textiles with recycled content.
 It does not matter to whom the product is offered; this can be to a company, or directly to a consumer.
+More information on scope EPR for Textiles, can be found here.

 A producer/importer is the one who puts textiles on the market in the Netherlands for the first time.
 Putting on the market: making textile products available on the market in the Netherlands for the first time.
 Usually this is the same as the moment when VAT is charged for the first time.
+More information on who the EPR for Textiles applies to can be found here.

 For example: